-The forEach function is intentionally generic; it does not require that its this value be an Array object.
+NOTE The forEach function is intentionally generic; it does not require that its this value be an Array object.
 Therefore it can be transferred to other kinds of objects for use as a method.
 Whether the forEach function can be applied successfully to a host object is implementation-dependent.

-15.4.4.19 Array.prototype.map (callbackfn [, thisArg])
+15.4.4.19 Array.prototype.map ( callbackfn [ , thisArg ] )

-callbackfn should be a function that accepts three arguments. map calls the provided callback, as a function, once for each element in the array, in ascending order, and constructs a new array from the results. callbackfn is called only for indexes of the array which have assigned values; it is not called for indexes which have been deleted or which have never been assigned values.
+callbackfn should be a function that accepts three arguments. map calls callbackfn once for each element in the array, in ascending order, and constructs a new Array from the results. callbackfn is called only for elements of the array which actually exist; it is not called for missing elements of the array.

-If a thisArg parameter is provided, it will be used as the this value for each invocation of the callback.
+If a thisArg parameter is provided, it will be used as the this value for each invocation of callbackfn.
 If it is not provided, undefined is used instead.

-callbackfn is called with three arguments: the value of the element, the index of the element, and the Array object being traversed.
+callbackfn is called with three arguments: the value of the element, the index of the element, and the object being traversed.

-map does not mutate the array on which it is called.
+map does not directly mutate the object on which it is called but the object may be mutated by the calls to callbackfn.

 The range of elements processed by map is set before the first call to callbackfn.
 Elements which are appended to the array after the call to map begins will not be visited by callbackfn.
-If existing elements of the array are changed, or deleted, their value as passed to callbackfn will be the value at the time map visits them; elements that are deleted are not visited.
+If existing elements of the array are changed, their value as passed to callbackfn will be the value at the time map visits them; elements that are deleted after the call to map begins and before being visited are not visited.